Terms & Conditions

 15.2.
 The Seller reserves the right to review these Terms and Conditions from time to time to reflect changes in relevant laws, regulatory requirements or its contractual obligations to the organisers of the Event.
 You will be notified in due time of such changes and be deemed to have accepted any such changes if the Seller does receive a written objection from you within 2 weeks of receipt of the revised Terms and Conditions.

 15.3.
-Notices shall be deemed to be served on delivery when delivered by hand, on receipt of a printout confirming due transmission when transmitted by electronic mail or facsimile, or 48 hours after mailing if sent by mail, provided the postage is properly paid and such notice is correctly addressed to the respective party at the address made known by each party prior to entering into the Contract.
+Notices shall be deemed to be served on delivery when delivered by hand, on receipt of a printout confirming due transmission when transmitted by electronic mail, or 48 hours after mailing if sent by mail, provided the postage is properly paid and such notice is correctly addressed to the respective party at the address made known by each party prior to entering into the Contract.
 If a party changes its address for notification purposes, then it shall give the other party written notice of the new address and the date on which it shall become effective.

 15.4.
 No waiver by the Seller of any breach of the Contract or these Terms and Conditions by the Customer shall be considered as a waiver of any subsequent breach of the same or any other provision.